wjakob/nanobind/docs/tensor.md

        int32_t device_id = 0) { .. }
 ```

+If no `strides` parameter is provided, the implementation will assume a C-style
+ordering.
+Both `strides` and `shape` will be copied by the constructor, hence
+the targets of these pointers don't need to remain valid following the call.

 The `owner` parameter can be used to keep another Python object alive while
 the tensor data is referenced by a consumer.
 This mechanism can be used to
 implement a data destructor as follows: